Manifest Destiny

 The term "manifest destiny" first appeared in print in July 1845 in the "Democratic Review."
 Journalist John L. O'Sullivan supported the United States' claim to Texas and declared that the United States had a manifest destiny to spread across the continent.

-Manifest Destiny was the pretext to the Mexican-American War and preamble to the destruction of the American Indian
+Manifest Destiny served to justify the Mexican-American War and preamble to the destruction of the American Indian.

 The United States believed its mission was to extend the "boundaries of freedom" to others by imparting its idealism and belief in democratic institutions to those who were capable of self-government.
 It "excluded those people who were perceived as being incapable of self-government," such as Native American people and those of non-European origin.